esteedqueen/estherolatunde.com/content/posts/09-migrate-rails-app-from-heroku-to-aws-eb.md

 - Ensure you set the RDS instance to be publicly accessible, use the default VPC Security Group or create a new Security Group and then set the TCP port 5342 to be accessible anywhere.

-Provisioning of the database instance will take a few minutes to launch.
+Provisioning of the database instance will take a few minutes to complete.

-2. Database configuration
+### Database configuration

 Update `config/database.yml` with production and staging RDS credentials.